Dr Paula Meth

 I completed my undergraduate (Geography and Sociology, 1991) and Masters (Town Planning, 1994) degrees in South Africa at the University of Natal, Durban; and my PhD in Geography at the University of Cambridge in 1998.
 I taught Human Geography at Sheffield Hallam before moving to the University of Sheffield in 2004.

 I am an active member of Sheffield Institute for International Development (SIID), and am the current ‘Cities’ Theme Lead for SIID.
-I’m also a trustee of the Foundation for Urban and Regional Research.

 My work examines everyday lives and experiences of urban change, informal housing, housing formalisation, gender and violence (men as well as women's experiences), crime management, inequality and injustice, governance, local politics and everyday power relations, all focusing on the global South, particularly South Africa, India and other African countries.
 I also enjoy researching and writing about qualitative methodology.